MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

 // Unfortunately citation contexts do not have a maximum length in MAG, so can be quite long.
 Adding to this problem, MAG does not limit the
 // number of citation contexts it makes available for each paper.
 //
-// Both of these issues combined means we need to use both a maximum individual citation context length and a maximum number of allowed citation contexts per paper
+// Both of these issues combined means we need to use both a maxmimum individual citation context length and a maximum number of allowed citation contexts per paper
 // The number of citation context generated for each of the two column buckets DECLARE EXTERNAL @Param_MaximumCitationContextPerBucket int = 100;